PeerHerholz/NU_T32_CBMG/initiative/setup.md

 - [Discord](https://discord.com/)
 - A `modern browser` (e.g. [Chrome](https://www.google.com/chrome/index.html), or [Firefox](https://www.mozilla.org/en-CA/firefox/new/))

-If you already have all of the above software tools/packages installed, or are confident you’ll be able to install them by the time the course starts, you can jump straight to [checking your install](#checking-your-install).
+If you already have all of the above software tools/packages installed, or are confident you’ll be able to install them by the time things starts, you can jump straight to [checking your install](#checking-your-install).
 The rest of this page provides more detail on installation procedures for each of the above elements, with separate instructions for each of the three major operating systems (`Windows`, `Mac OS`, and `Linux`).

 ### Some quick general notes on instructions